akosgarai/template/README.md

-My template for angular apps
+My template for angular apps.
+Makefile to rename it.